Code4SA/newsroom-stories/_posts/2016-11-18-silicosis.md

 According to him, at almost every level, the odds were overwhelmingly stacked against ever obtaining a proper diagnosis as a black miner.

-> If you were a black miner, the chances of having anything written other than ‘natural causes’ on your death certificate were probably low
+> "If you were a black miner, the chances of having anything written other than ‘natural causes’ on your death certificate were probably low."

 <figure>
 	<img class="chronicle-img-band" src="/newsroom-stories/img/stories/20161118/silicosis-education-band.jpg" alt="A NEED FOR EDUCATION, Photo by Johanna Chisholm" title="A NEED FOR EDUCATION" />